 Understanding the U.S. Higher Education System

 The U.S. higher education system has a lot of layers and options, which can be confusing for students - especially international students!
+What is a community college versus a university?
 Here is an explanation with a printable infographic to help you understand the system and all your options.

 "The best way to describe the U.S. higher education system is: it’s as diverse as the United States is itself.
 We have all kinds of colleges, universities, and community colleges - of various sizes that are available."